Little Navmap Logo

 Show airports which are marked closed or have only closed runways.

-Add-on airports are always shown independently of the other airport map settings and zoom level if this option is selected.
+Add-on airports are always shown independently of the zoom level if this option is selected.

-Enabling this function allows to see even small add-on airstrips in continental zoom levels, for example.
+Enabling this function allows to see even small add-on airstrips in large continental zoom levels.

 Show or hide these navaids on the map.
 Navaids might be hidden on the map depending on zoom distance.